Lumis Life

 Individual Condition Assessment

 Each health condition is evaluated for its impact on mortality.
-This is not guesswork — the actuarial and medical literature provides extensive data on the mortality implications of specific diagnoses.
+This is not guesswork.
+The actuarial and medical literature provides extensive data on the mortality implications of specific diagnoses.
 Conditions like type 2 diabetes, COPD, and coronary artery disease have been studied across large populations with long follow-up periods, and their effects on mortality are well-characterized.

 The key is that not all conditions affect mortality equally.
 Well-controlled hypertension in a 65-year-old has a modest mortality impact.
 Congestive heart failure with reduced ejection fraction has a severe one.
 A health-adjusted model must account for these differences, which requires comprehensive condition modeling that reflects the actuarial evidence.